NuxiNL/arpc/README.md

 ## Introduction

-ARPC is an RPC framework that is heavily inspired by Google's Protobuf and GRPC and aims to be compatible with its core basic C++ API.
+ARPC is an RPC framework that is heavily inspired by Google's Protobuf and GRPC and aims to be compatible with its core C++ API.

 Similar to GRPC/Protobuf, ARPC ships with a script called `aprotoc` that can convert `.proto` files to C++ header files containing message and